Gustav Stresemann: Foreign minister 1923–1929

 Stresemann was not, however, in any sense pro-French.
-His main preoccupation was how to free Germany from the burden of reparations payments to France, imposed by the Treaty of Versailles.
+His main preoccupation was to free Germany from the burden of reparations payments to France, imposed by the Treaty of Versailles.
 His strategy for this was to forge close economic ties with the United States.
-The U.S. was Germany's main source of money and raw materials, and one of Germany's largest export markets for manufactured goods.
+The U.S. was Germany's main source of capital and raw materials, and one of Germany's largest export markets for manufactured goods.
 Germany's economic recovery was thus in the interests of the U.S., and gave the U.S. an incentive to help Germany resolve the reparations burden.
-The Dawes and Young plans were the result of this strategy.
-New York bankers loaned large sums to Germany, which used the dollars to pay reparations to France and Britain, which in turn paid their war loans they owed to Washington.
+The Dawes and Young Plans were the result of this strategy.
+New York bankers loaned large sums to Germany, which used the dollars to pay reparations to France and Britain, which in turn paid the war loans they owed to Washington.
 Stresemann also hoped to use the United States' new financial involvement in the German economy to incentivize the nation's financial and political institutions to support reform of reparations.
-This paid off in 1928 when Federal Reserve Chairman Benjamin Strong shepherded forward the Young Plan.
-Stresemann had a close relationship with Herbert Hoover, who was Secretary of Commerce in 1921-28 and President from 1929.
+This paid off in 1928 when Federal Reserve Chairman Benjamin Strong supported the development of the Young Plan.
+Stresemann had a close relationship with Herbert Hoover, who was secretary of commerce in 1921–28 and president from 1929.
 This strategy worked remarkably well until it was derailed by the Great Depression after Stresemann's death.